JimmyScience3/hello-world/README.md

 # hello-world
 This is my introduction to the cool world of code.
-I am learning more about how tocode because I don't know very much.
+I am learning more about how to code because I don't know very much.